rust-random/book/src/guide-rngs.md

 generators is to ensure `kL² < P`.
 This requirement stems from the *generalised birthday problem*, asking how many unbiased samples from a set of size `d = 2^w` can be taken before the probability of a repeat is at least half.
-Note that for `kL² > P` a generator with `kw`-dimensional equidistribution *cannot* generate the expected number of repeated samples, however generators without this property are *also* not guaranteed to generate the expected number of repeats.
+Note that for `kL² > P`, a generator with equidistribution (in the maximum possible dimension) *cannot* generate the expected number of repeated samples, however generators without equidistribution are *also* not guaranteed to generate the expected number of repeats.
+Note further that equidistribution (in the dimension of the output size or greater) is a useful property to have, since without this property it may be impossible to generate some values within the output space with any seed.

 ## Security